What If My Child Gets Sick Right Before Camp?

 The demands on a child's attention, social skills, and the need for self-control increase in a camp setting, often in many ways that are more demanding than in a school setting.
 Campers need to pay attention, manage personal safety, follow directions, be responsible for their own belongings, act appropriately in the social climate, participate in daily living skills, and in program activities, 24/7, day and night.
 It is also important to recognize that children who benefit from medication for things like Attention Deficit Disorders, behavioral difficulties, emotional disorders, etc., may show signs of distress and regression if not on medication while at camp.
 Typically, it is best to have a child continue his/her medications while at camp.
 We highly recommend that parents work with their child's medical/psychological professional to determine the best course of action when considering if your child will be taking medication during camp.

 The camp keeps an adequate supply of over-the-counter medication, such as pain relievers, cold medications, cough syrup, menstrual cramp relief pills, itch creams, etc. to meet your child’s needs, should they have a problem.
-Our health center stocks medications in various strengths, as well as liquids for those children who are unable to swallow pills.
-We strongly advise parents to refrain from sending non-prescription medications to camp
+Please refrain from sending non-prescription medications to camp.

 A WRITTEN MANAGEMENT PLAN is required for campers with any of the following: